-Agnes Attakai, MPA, director of health disparities outreach and prevention education for the Center for Rural Health at the University of Arizona Mel and Enid Zuckerman College of Public Health, has received the Rosemary McKenzie Legacy Award from the National Rural Health Association (NRHA) for her work to improve the health of underserved populations in rural Arizona.
+Agnes Attakai, MPA, director of health disparities outreach and prevention education for the Center for Rural Health at the University of Arizona Mel and Enid Zuckerman College of Public Health, has received the Rosemary McKenzie Legacy Award from the National Rural Health Association (NRHA) for her work to improve the health of Native Americans in rural Arizona.

 The award is given to individuals who have made an outstanding contribution to improve health for multiracial and multicultural, LGBT, veterans, homeless, and other underserved populations.

 Attakai is a member of the Navajo Nation and a champion of health equity in Arizona and nationally.
-She has worked diligently for 17 years to reduce health disparities among Arizona’s American Indians, most notably by working to develop the American Indian health care and public health workforce.
+She has worked diligently for 17 years to reduce health disparities among Arizona’s American Indians, most notably by working to develop the Native American health-care and public health workforce.

 Attakai is a board member of the Educational Enrichment Foundation, an independent non-profit organization founded by Tucson’s community and business leaders to support the students and teachers in Tucson Unified School District schools.
 In addition, she is a member of: the American Indian Science and Engineering Society; the American Indian, Alaska Native and Native Hawaiian Caucus of the American Public Health Association; the Arizona Area Health Education Center Advisory Committee; the National Congress of American Indians, the Native Research Network; the Office of Minority Health, the National Partnership for Action Regional Health Equity Council Region IX; the Society for the Advancement of Chicanos and Native Americans in Science; and the University Arizona Health Sciences Diversity Working Group.